andreas-mausch/andreas-mausch.github.io/posts/2023-03-29-gnupg/index.md

 Make sure you use algorithms supported by your hardware.

 TPM 2.0 gurantees RSA-2048 and SHA-256 will work.

+One thing I'd like to see is TPM with a smartcard interface.
+I can't understand why there need to be `keytocard` and `keytotpm` commands, when they are essentially doing the same thing.
+I do understand TPM is different from a smartcard and maybe offers more features, but it just would be nice to support the smartcard interface.
+On Windows for example, there is a thing like a [TPM virtual smart card](https://learn.microsoft.com/en-us/windows/security/identity-protection/virtual-smart-cards/virtual-smart-card-overview).
+That's what I mean, but it should be part of TPM, in my opinion.

 ## Move subkeys